Nicki-Choquette/CPS_SUMO/Time_Based/README.md

-All time-based TLS currently assume cars are going 30 mph (Note: this needs to be fixed based on actual speed limits in simulation)
+All time-based TLS currently assume cars are going 30 mph

 # 3-way (T and Y intersections)

+Total cycle time = 120.

+Yellow light phase = 3 seconds.

+Vehicle priorities: allows 10 OR 20 seconds before yellow light for cars only in T-intersection, 10 seconds for Y.

+Pedestrian priorities: allows for 10 OR 20 second LPI for T-intersection, 10 seconds for Y.

 # 4-ways (crossroads and X-intersection)

-Total cycle time = 4 * speed limit in mph
+Total cycle time = 4 * speed limit in mph, so 120 seconds.

-Yellow light phase = 1 second for every 10 mph of the speed limit
+Yellow light phase = 1 second for every 10 mph of the speed limit, so 3 seconds.

 Vehicle priorities: allows ~10 seconds before yellow light where pedestrians are not allowed to walk.